Chapter 3: Student Affairs03:04:00 Student Activity Fee

 - Student activity fees shall not be used to finance, support, or influence voting on any issue currently on a College, local government, state government, or federal government election ballot.
 In addition, such funds shall not be used in any manner to influence public opinion or legislation.

 - The College shall not deny students activity fee funding to a student organization/club based on the viewpoints that the student organization/club advocates.

 - Student activity fees shall not be for individual use or to establish petty cash funds.

 - If any program funded in whole or in part by student activity fees yields a net profit, that net profit must be returned to the student activity fee fund.
 Under no circumstances shall to any profit from a program funded in whole or in part by student activity fees be donated to any individual, student organization/club, or advocacy program.

-- All materials promoting activities recieving student activity fee funds must clearly state the sources of the funds.
+- All materials promoting activities receiving student activity fee funds must clearly state the sources of the funds.

-- All ticket sales for a program funded in whole or in part by student activity fees must be coordinated through the Student Life Department.
+- All ticket sales for a program funded in whole or in part by student activity fees must be coordinated through Student Life.

-- Each student organization/club or advocacy program must annually complete a program evaluation and expenditure reprot and submit it to Director of Student Life by April 30.
+- Each student organization/club or advocacy program must annually complete a program evaluation and expenditure report and submit it to Director of Student Life by April 30.

 - All eligible student organizations/clubs and advocacy programs receiving funds from the student activity fee are subject to the regulations and auditing procedures set forth by Northeast State policies and procedures and those of the Tennessee Board of Regents.

 |Divisional Review Responsibilities Checklist: Institutional Excellence and Student Success|